OnePath: Efficient and Privacy-Preserving Decision Tree Inference in the Cloud: Problem Statement

 \subsection{System Architecture}

-In this work, we explore a dual-cloud architecture model, as depicted in Fig. \ref{system}.
+In this work, we explore a two-cloud architecture model, as depicted in \autoref{system}.
 Our proposed system involves five types of entities: the Key Generation Center ($KGC$), Model Provider ($MP$), Cloud Server 1 ($CS_1$), Cloud Server 2 ($CS_2$), and Data User ($DU$).

 In our system, the $KGC$ generates and distributes public and private keys to all parties.
 The $MP$ encrypts the complete decision tree and sends it to the cloud servers.
 The $DU$ splits their sensitive data using additive secret sharing and hides feature indexes with a pseudorandom function before outsourcing the masked data to both $CS_1$ and $CS_2$. $CS_1$ and $CS_2$ store the encrypted model and manage the $DU$'s data.
 They collaborate to provide secure decision tree evaluation services, ensuring the $DU$ receives accurate inferences while preserving data privacy and security.